Why should we avoid heat stress

 - Adjust the concentration of milk (increasing energy requirement and decreasing feed intake at the same time)

-- Adjust milk feeding routines (cooler in early morning/late evening)
+- Adjust milk feeding routines (cooler in the early morning/late evening)

 - Additional ventilation/shading